 It’s important to stick to the plan too so that you don’t miss out on studying a certain subject.

 This is a great way of helping you remember information.
-Buy yourself a nice bright highlighter and when you’re studying a certain topic, highlight the words or phrases you think are important, this will make the words jump out at you when you revise them next and you’ll remember them easier because of this.
+Buy yourself a nice bright highlighter and when you’re studying a certain topic, highlight the words or phrases you think are important.
+This will make the words jump out at you when you revise them next and you’ll remember them more easily.
 For example, if you’re studying Science, you would highlight a sentence such as “The normal temperature of an adult human body is 37⁰C”, so that this sentence and this piece of information will stick in your mind, because it’s an important thing to remember.

-Flashcards can be really a helpful way of studying because they break down big chunks of information in to small, condensed pieces.
-You should be able to buy some flashcards (coloured ones help your brain remember better so I would get some coloured ones.) in any good newsagents or stationary shop.
+Flashcards can be really a helpful way of studying because they break down big chunks of information into small, condensed pieces.
+You should be able to buy some flashcards (coloured ones help your brain remember better so I would get some coloured ones) in any good newsagents or stationery shop.

 Do your homework